rockofox/obsidian-advanced-find-and-replace/README.md

 # Advanced Find and Replace Plugin for Obsidian

-An Obsidian plugin that enables you to find and replace text using regular expressions across all files.
-I.e with live preview functionality.
+Find and replace text across your vault using regular expressions, with advanced features like capturing groups and a live preview.

 ## Features